Prashant200999/Pull_request/README.md

 1. **Configure AWS Connection**: Ensure AWS credentials or IAM Role with required permissions are properly set in OpenOps connection.
 2. **Configure Slack Channels**: Make sure Slack tokens and channel IDs are correctly configured.
 3. **Import Workflow**: Upload the exported JSON into your OpenOps environment.
-4. **Monitor**: Monitor Slack for approval requests and notifications.
-Track instance statuses via the "Stopped EC2 Instances" table in OpenOps.
+4. **Monitor**: Monitor Slack for approval requests and notifications related to EBS snapshots.
+Track snapshot statuses via the "Snapshots_30Days_Older" table in OpenOps.
 ---

 ## Conclusion

-This workflow provides a streamlined and auditable process for managing stopped EC2 instances via team approvals and tagging.
-It helps optimize AWS costs and enhances operational transparency.
-The workflow can be further extended with automatic instance cleanup or integrated into a broader cost governance framework for enhanced control and efficiency.
+This workflow provides a streamlined and auditable process for managing older EBS snapshots through team approvals and tagging.
+It helps optimize AWS storage costs and enhances operational transparency.
+The workflow can be further extended with automatic snapshot cleanup or integrated into a broader cost governance framework for improved control and efficiency.